 For developers and devops working at the command line level, Red Hat Enterprise Linux delivers quick and easy access to reliable OS images in the cloud as well as the toolchains, libraries, container tools, and runtimes needed to streamline the path from development to production in public, private, multicloud, and hybrid clouds.

 Organizations of all sizes turn to Red Hat Enterprise Linux to manage their cloud environments because it provides an intelligent, stable, and security-focused foundation for agile business operations in the cloud.
 As the most deployed commercial Linux distribution in the public cloud, Red Hat Enterprise Linux is certified for use with all major cloud providers and cloud marketplaces, including Microsoft Azure, Amazon Web Services (AWS), Google Cloud Platform, IBM Cloud, and Alibaba Cloud, as well as on hundreds of other public cloud and service providers, and thousands of other types of software and hardware.
 You can bring your own subscription, pay as you go, use cloud provider committed spend, and you can even work directly with Red Hat to build a custom plan tailored to your specific needs.
+For example, Red Hat and Microsoft work in close collaboration to help ensure solutions are optimized for cloud performance on Azure.

 Our Red Hat cloud solutions aren’t just limited to our cloud products.
 Our OS, storage, and application services products are all engineered to support cloud computing.
 We want to help you get the most out of your investments today and safely invest in your applications for tomorrow—knowing they can all run anywhere.